CLOTH NAPPY FAQs

 You can also purchase additional nappy inserts (or boosters) to increase the absorbency of your nappies for times when baby increases their average urine output (often around 6-8 months of age, and again as they move closer to toilet training), for day naps, overnight use or for changing options between different aged or shaped children.

-Can we wash the cloth nappies without a washer/dryer?
+Can I wash the cloth nappies without a clothes dryer?

 You do not need a clothes dryer to use cloth nappies (in fact the most environmentally friendly option is to air dry on the clothes line!).
 You do however need a washing machine to ensure adequate washing and agitation.
 Short periods of hand washing may be required, for example if you are camping or travelling and unable to use a washing machine, however I would recommend putting all handwashed nappies through a long hot wash cycle as soon as possible upon returning.
 A sanitise cycle may also be required if the nappies start to become smelly or causing skin reactions after a period of handwashing or utilising a less optimal washing routine.